webmultipliers/blockstudio-boilerplate/README.md

 - Branding

 ### 📁 Plugins
+The `Blockstudio\Build` class is initated in the `example/plugins/` directory to serve as the home for all code snippets extending any plugins installed on the site.
+Often plugins will require you to add code your theme's `functions.php` file or through a code snippet plugin.

+For any plugins you need to extend, create a subdirectory in the `plugins` directory using the plugin's slug.

+- `init-*.php` — The `.php` code you want to run.
+An `init.php` file is required any time you want any code in the directory to be included on the site, including styles and scripts.
+- `README.md` — A brief description of the plugin and what you're doing with it.

 ### 📁 Vendors
+The `Blockstudio\Build` class is initated in the `example/vendors/` directory to serve as the home for all code snippets related to a specific vendor.
+Like the `plugins` directory, you can create a subdirectory in the `vendors` directory using the vendor's name. and the recommended files.

+The vendor directory is one the last places I look to add code to the site.
+I prefer to extend plugins or keep code with the block or experience it's related to.

+When the code has no ties to anything other than the external service, it goes in the vendor directory.
+Blocks and other experiences may use functions from the vendor directory.

 ## My Stack
 I may use these solutions as representative services to build blocks to demonstrate capabilities.